Welcome to today's edition of the Rush 24-7 podcast.

 It is exactly right.

-The uh Reverend Dax said that back in 1993, and nobody tried to shake down his organization because of that.
+The Reverend Dax said that back in 1993, and nobody tried to shake down his organization because of that, nor did they after he called New York Hymy Town.

-Uh and then back to back to back to Cuban critics said that his hoodie reference recalled the 2012 shooting of the unarmed black Florida teenager Trayvon Martin, the would-be son of President Obama, who was wearing a hooded sweatshirt when he was fatally wounded in a struggle with a man who said he feared for his life.
+And then back to Cuban, critics said that his hoodie reference recalled the 2012 shooting of the unarmed black Florida teenager Trayvon Martin, the would-be son of President Obama, who was wearing a hooded sweatshirt when he was fatally wounded in a struggle with a man who said he feared for his life.

 How can you fear for your life just because you were having your head pounded into the sidewalk?